Yaomister/minifish/README.md

 I love chess, but I'm terrible at it.

 minifish is a lightweight chess evaluation network.
-It is a chess engine powere dby an efficient update neural network (NNEU), the same core idea behind Stockfish's evaluation, scaled down many times.
+It is a chess engine powered by an efficient update neural network (NNEU), the same core idea behind Stockfish's evaluation, scaled down many times.

 ## Design notes